Sahiladevi/health_track/docs/project_plan.md

 - How do everyday habits like diet, exercise, and sleep affect health indicators such as BMI, blood pressure, and blood sugar?

-- What role do social factors like income, education, and health insurance—play in the risk of chronic conditions like obesity, diabetes, and hypertension?
+- What role do social factors like income, education, and health insurance play in the risk of chronic conditions like obesity, diabetes, and hypertension?

 - Are there meaningful differences across gender or race in how lifestyle and social factors influence health?

 - What happens when multiple unhealthy behaviors stack up, do they compound the risk of chronic disease?

-These aren’t just abstract questions, they reflect real-world health challenges faced by millions of adults in the U.S. By exploring them, I hope to find meaningful patterns that can support better health outcomes.
+These aren’t just abstract questions, they reflect real world health challenges faced by millions of adults in the U.S. By exploring them, I hope to find meaningful patterns that can support better health outcomes.

 ---